apache/iceberg/site/docs/java-api-quickstart.md

 ### Using Hadoop tables

-Iceberg also supports tables that are stored in a directory in HDFS or the local file system.
+Iceberg also supports tables that are stored in a directory in HDFS.
+Concurrent writes with a Hadoop tables are not safe when stored in the local FS or S3.
 Directory tables don't support all catalog operations, like rename, so they use the `Tables` interface instead of `Catalog`.

 To create a table in HDFS, use `HadoopTables`: